anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Exodus 12.1-14** continues the series in the Pentateuch and in Exodus, and describes the institution of the Passover celebration, as a reminder of God's judgment on the gods of Egypt. **Psalm 149** is a psalm of celebration and speaks of God's judgment on the nations.
 * **Romans 13.8-14** continues the series in Romans, and is about loving one another and living 'as in the day'.
 * **Matthew 18.15-20** continues the series in Matthew, and is about dealing with sin in the church.
 The 'Related' reading, **Ezekiel 33.7-11**, is about the wicked turning from their ways.
 The 'Related' psalm, **Psalm 119.33-40**, is about learning God's ways.

+Year B

+* **Proverbs 22.1-2, 8-9, 22-23** continues the series on history and wisdom, and begins a three-part series in Proverbs, with some proverbs about riches and poverty (perhaps chosen to link with the reading from James). **Psalm 125** says, 'Do good, O Lord, to those who are good'.
+* **James 2.1-10 [11-13] 14-17** continues the series in James, and is about how one should act towards those who are rich or poor (providing some links with the reading from Proverbs).
+* **Mark 7.24-37** continues the series in Mark (without a gap), and is about Jesus casting a demon out of the daughter of the Syrophoenician woman, and saying to a 'deaf man who had an impediment in his speech': 'Be opened.'
+The 'Related' reading, **Isaiah 35.4-7a**, says, 'Then the eyes of the blind shall be opened, and the ears of the deaf unstopped; then the lame shall leap like a deer, and the tongue of the speechless sing for joy.'
+The 'Related' psalm, **Psalm 146**, says, 'the Lord opens the eyes of the blind'.

 Year C